States Pave the Way for a Zero-Emission Vehicle Future

 In the lead-up to the November elections, the future of US federal climate policy is uncertain.
 Will a second Trump administration continue to dismantle US climate policy, leaving states to fill in the gap?
 Will a Democratic Senate and White House push an ambitious federal climate agenda, taking the mantle from states?
 Irrespective of the election results, states will continue to play a vital role in US climate policy, and success in state-led climate action can offer a potential blueprint for the future of federal climate policy.

 In this note, we analyze two landmark California transportation policies—voluntary agreements with five automakers to implement more stringent annual light-duty vehicle greenhouse gas (GHG) improvements, and a recent 15-state agreement to accelerate medium and heavy-duty vehicle electrification.
-We estimate that expanding these two state-led transportation policies nationally—whether through sub-national coordination or eventual federal action—has the potential to reduce annual light-duty vehicle GHG emissions by 4% in 2035 and 5% in 2045, and reduce annual medium and heavy-duty vehicle emissions by 5% in 2035 and 18% in 2045, relative to baseline emissions in each year.
+We estimate that expanding these two state-led transportation policies nationally—whether through sub-national coordination or eventual federal action—has the potential to reduce annual US transportation GHG emissions by 9% in 2035 and 23% in 2045, relative to baseline emissions in each year.
 In terms of cumulative emissions, from 2021 to 2045, federal expansion of the five automaker deals and 15-state agreement could reduce GHG emissions by 2.2 to 2.3 gigatons (billion metric tons)—more than the annual GHG emissions of Japan, Germany, and the UK combined.

 Transportation is the leading source of US emissions